GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 5. Data Subject Rights

 Users can request access to, correction of, or deletion of their data.
-If you’re not storing personal data, this becomes much simpler.
+If you are not storing personal data, this becomes much simpler.

 Why Google Analytics Fails GDPR

 In 2022, Austrian, French, and Italian data protection authorities ruled that Google Analytics violates GDPR.
-Here’s why:
+Here is why:

 The Two Paths to Compliance